IvanNik85/mobile_shop/README.md

 Also cart icon opens the modal and sends the product to the cart.<br>
 On cart page it is possible to chose the desired quantity of selected products, remove them from cart and eventually buy the product.<br>

-Tehnologies used: ReactJS, JavaScript, SASS, HTML5
+Tehnologies used: ReactJS, JavaScript, Bootstrap 4, SASS, HTML5